-Section 282.318(10), F.S., is amended to allow legislative committees or subcommittees that are responsible for cybersecurity-related policy to hold closed meetings for the purpose of briefing the body on records that are confidential and exempt pursuant to s.
+Section 282.318(10), F.S. is amended to allow legislative committees or subcommittees that are responsible for cybersecurity-related policy to hold closed meetings for the purpose of briefing the body on records that are confidential and exempt pursuant to s.
 282.318(5), F.S.
 The bill directs that such meetings must be closed by the respective body pursuant to its rules, if the briefing includes records made confidential and exempt pursuant to s.
-282.318(5) and (6), F.S., which includes portions of risk assessments, evaluations, external audits, and other agency cybersecurity reports; and state agency IT resources.56 The bill also provides that a legislative committee or subcommittee must maintain the confidential and exempt status of such records.
+282.318(5) and (6), F.S., which includes portions of risk assessments, evaluations, external audits, and other agency cybersecurity reports; and state agency IT resources.
+This may be duplicative of the duty to provide briefings found on lines 598-600.
+The bill also provides that a legislative committee or subcommittee must maintain the confidential and exempt status of such records.
 This is duplicative of s.
 11.0431, F.S., which requires the Legislature to maintain exempt or confidential and exempt records in the same manner required by the agency.